skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 ## Combining Dispose and Finalizer

-Since the programmer can forget to call `Dispose()`, it's important to free unmanaged data in the finalizer (as well) to avoid memory leaks.
+Since the developer can forget to call `Dispose()`, it's important to free unmanaged data in the finalizer (as well) to avoid memory leaks.
 So, often you want to combine `Dispose()` and the finalizer.
 Here's how.

 In C#, simply call `Dispose()` from the finalizer.
-Note that the finalizer will be called in any case, so the unmanaged data is freed even if the programmer forgets to call `Dispose()`.
+Note that the finalizer will be called in any case, so the unmanaged data is freed even if the developer forgets to call `Dispose()`.

 ```c# highlight=15
 class DataContainer : IDisposable {